Steinert & Steinway

 For over 140 years we have been Steinway’s exclusive authorized dealer in the Boston and eastern New England region, proudly representing what has been and remains the world’s finest pianos.

-Today, M. Steinert & Sons is the second oldest and second largest Steinway dealer in the world.
+Today, M. Steinert & Sons is the oldest Steinway dealer in the world outside of New York.

 By Paul Murphy, Jr.